h22fred/bizdock-documentation/README.md

 * https://github.com/theAgileFactory/dbmdl-framework : the component which manages (using the http://www.mybatis.org/migrations/ library) the database evolutions of BizDock (in relation with the app-framework component)
 * https://github.com/theAgileFactory/maf-dbmdl : the component which manages (also using the http://www.mybatis.org/migrations/ library) the database evolutions for BizDock itself (in relation with the maf-desktop-datamodel component)
 * https://github.com/theAgileFactory/bizdock-docker : a project which contains the Dockerfiles for the various BizDock related Docker images

+Please refer to our wiki https://help.bizdock.io/doku.php for more details about the feature scope of BizDock as well as how to build, install and customize it.